-Unlocking the "A.I.M." of Energy (Analytics, Internet of Things, and Management Theory)
+Unlocking the "A.I.M." of Energy (Analytics, Internet of Things, and Energy Management)

 Presented ByPhillip Thomas, C.E.M.

-A national of Jamaica he is an IDB’s Connect Americas global ambassador and is a certified energy manager.
+He is an Inter-American Development Bank’s Connect Americas global ambassador and is a certified energy manager (CEM).